SoftwareHeritage/swh-docs/docs/sysadm/deployment/upgrade-swh-service.rst

 The document describes the deployment for most of our swh services (rpc services, loaders, listers, indexers, ...).

-There exists currently 2 ways (as we are transitioning from the first to the second):

-- static: From git tag to deployment through debian packaging
-- elastic: From git tag to deployment through kubernetes.
+It's now deployed in kubernetes cluster(s).
+It all starts with an annotated git tag in one of our module to being deployed in the cluster in a rolling upgrade fashion.

 The following will first describe the :ref:`common deployment part
 <deployment-upgrade-swh-service-code-and-publish-a-release>`.
-This involves
-some python packaging out of a git tag which will be built and push to `PyPI
-<https://pypi.org>`_ and our :ref:`swh debian repositories
-<howto-debian-packaging>`.

-Then follows the actual :ref:`deployment with debian packaging
+Then follows the actual :ref:`deployment with kubernetes<deployment-upgrade-swh-service-with-kubernetes>` chapter.
-<deployment-upgrade-swh-service-with-debian-packaging>`.
-It concludes with the
-:ref:`deployment with
-kubernetes<deployment-upgrade-swh-service-with-kubernetes>` chapter.

 .. _deployment-upgrade-swh-service-distinct-services: